bojeran/dotfiles/.setup-os/mac-os/README.md

     (The hexcode can be found it with the App "Key Codes")
   - iterm2: Preferences -> Advanced Settings -> Scroll wheel sends arrow keys when in alternate screen mode -> yes (this fixes an issue when you scroll with the mouse in a tmux pane that you see the tmux history instead of terminal history)
+  - iterm2: Keys -> Key Bindings -> set ALT+. to send Escape sequence: ESC+.
+    (This gives you the default readline-based Linux terminal behaviour for alt+.
+(Meta+.) that some terminal users use (insert last command argument).
+You could also change it in Profiles -> Keys -> Left Option Key: ESC+ but this destroys writing special characters such as: "~".
+All keyboard shortcuts: https://en.wikipedia.org/wiki/GNU_Readline)
+  - iterm2: Keys -> Key Bindings -> set Alt+b, Alt+c, Alt+d, Alt+f, Alt+r, Alt+u (except Alt+l) to send Escape sequence: ESC+b, ESC+c, ..., ESC+u as this gives you the standard emac shortcuts back (See previous bullet point).
+Alt+l does unfortunately collide with writing @ on a german mac keyboard layout.
   - Copy .bash_profile to $HOME/.bash_profile and improve/fix it
   - Install tabset:
     - brew install npm && npm install -g iterm2-tab-set